equanimity-23/johnson_survival-analysis/README.md

 - Version control with GitHub.
 - Template for survival analysis with Cox mixed effects model in R.
+- Template for project management of survival analysis in R.

 ## Currently in development
 - Walkthrough guide.